randomaccess2023/KPC_LDM_128/README.md

-# KPC_LDM_128
+# Implementation of a Conditional Latent Diffusion-Based Generative Model to Synthetically Create unlabeled histopathological images

-This repository contains the source code associated with the paper titled "Implementation of a Conditional Latent Diffusion-Based Generative Model to Synthetically Create unlabeled histopathological images".
+To be updated...